astropenguin/demo-flake8-black/README.md

 ## Code linting by Flake8

-[Flake8] is a linter which checks that source codes follow the Python style guide.
+[Flake8] is a linter which checks that the source code follows the Python style guide.
-The following command checks all codes in the `demo` package:
+The following command checks all the code in the `demo` package:

 ```bash
 $ flake8 demo